What Is a Recreational Program?

 - Boost physical and mental health

-Art and adventure therapies are two methods that are often utilized in recreational therapy.
-However, a specific therapy will be chosen by the person who is suffering from addiction and will be guided by a trained counselor.
+Art and adventure therapies are two methods that are often utilized in recreational programs.
+However, a specific program will be chosen by the person who is suffering from addiction and will be guided by a trained counselor.
 In this way, they can regain many of the skills they lost during their addiction and learn new addiction coping skills.

 How Do I Choose A Specific Treatment Type?

 Recreational, art, and adventure therapies should tap into a possessed skill set and capture the imagination.
 They should also require careful physical movements, including fine motor skills.
 The types of activities used in recreational, art, and adventure programs include: